newville/wxmplot/doc/overview.rst

 ranges and the outer margins of the plot.
 Here, the user can also select a Linear or Log scale for the X and Y axes.

-The user can also set the Plot Boundaries -- exact X and Y ranges to show for the plot, or use the values of the data range.
-By default, the data range is padded by a few percent so that all the data is fully displayed.
+The user can set the Plot Boundaries -- exact X and Y ranges for the plot, or use the values of the data range.
+By default, the range shown is the data range padded by a few percent so that all the data is fully displayed.
 The user can change the "padding percentage", or explicitly set each of the view limits.

-Finally, the user can finely adjust the margins around the plot.
+Finally, the user can fine-tune the margins around the plot.
 By default these are chosen to give a small but noticeable empty space around the edge of the plot.
 If the user wants the Plot Legend to be off to the side or on top of the plot, they may need to adjust these margins.